jhchee/qask/README.md

 ![create session](demo/create_session.png)
 With audience link, you can post and upvote a question.
 ![questioner_view](demo/questioner_view.png)
-The host using the presenter link can queue a posted question and mark a questin as answred
+The host using the presenter link can queue a posted question and mark a question as answered
 ![host_view](demo/host_view.png)